MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab04_Power_BI.md

 2. Depending on the UI version select either **... | Mobile View** or  **Web View | Phone View**.
 3. Rearrange tiles as desired.
 4. Select **... | Generate QR Code**.
-5. If you have a mobile device, scan the code with your mobile device.
+5. If you have a mobile device, scan the code using a QR scanner app available on both iOS and Android platforms.
 6. Navigate and explore reports on a mobile device.